ia-eknorr/project-template/README.md

    * Used for any necessary 3rd party modules.
    * See `module-init/readme.md` to learn more about how to use this folder.

-7. `secrets` (Optional)
-   * Used for sensitive information like passwords, tokens, etc.
-   * See `secrets/readme.md` to learn more about how to use this folder.

 ### Finish stack setup

 1. Commit and push stack changes